Thomas Ridgeway, 1st Earl of Londonderry

 Thomas Ridgeway, 1st Earl of Londonderry (1550 – 1631) was an English administrator active in Ireland, in particular in the Ulster Plantation.
+He became Treasurer of Ireland, M.P. for Devon, and built Augher Castle in Augher, County Tyrone, on the Favour Royal Estate.
+He helped suppress the rebellion of Sir Cahir O'Doherty in Ireland and was made Earl of Londonderry by King James I of England.

 Origins

 He was born in about 1550 either at Torwood House in his father's manor of Tor Mohun, Devon, the son of Thomas Ridgeway (1525–1586) of Tor Mohun, Devon (son of John Ridgeway (c.
 1517 – 1560) of Abbots Carswell and Tor Mohun, MP), a Member of Parliament for Dartmouth in 1584.
 His mother was Mary Southcott, daughter of Thomas Southcott of Indio in the parish of Bovey Tracey, Devon.
 With her sister Elizabeth Southcott, she was a co-heiress to her mother Grace Barnehouse, daughter and sole heiress of John Barnehouse of Marsh in the parish of Newton St Cyres and of Prestcot in the parish of Culmstock, both in Devon, a younger branch of Barnehouse of Kingston in the parish of Staverton, Devon.

 The Ridgeway family adopted new arms at about this time, being a difference of the arms of Barnehouse, whose arms were: Gules, two wings joined in lure argent.
 The former canting arms of Ridgeway (alias Peacock) were: Argent, on a chevron engrailed gules three trefoils or between three peacock's heads erased azure crowns about their necks or.